mattermost/mattermost-hackathon-nov2019/README.md

 3. Include either
  - a link to a repository containing your project (e.g. an integration or plugin), or
  - a short, 1-2 paragraph description of your work.
 4. Submit your changes as a pull request.
+If other members worked with you on the project, please make sure to include that in your pull request description.

 You can see a [sample submission here](https://github.com/mattermost/mattermost-hackathon-nov2019/pull/1).